Overview of the Climate Launchpad Bootcamp

 - Early validation (customer discovery) is critical for startup success

-- Practical exercises are more impactful than theoretical sessions
+- Practical exercises deliver more impact than theoretical sessions

 - Continuous feedback significantly improves pitch quality